 You will likely need to install libraries or tools on your notebook VM to extend the basic functionality of the kernel.
-When you do this, the software will be installed on the boot disk in the HOME directory of the detachable persistent disk of the jupyter-user in the Docker container.
-Installing libraries may take a long time the first time you install, but because they are installed on the boot disk, they will be available automatically when you rerun a notebook (i.e. restart - or even recreate - the runtime).
+Both "pip install" and "install.packages()" drop stuff in $HOME/notebooks/packages/ directory of the detachable persistent disk of the jupyter-user in the Docker container.
+Installing libraries may take a long time the first time you install, but because they are installed on the detachable PD, they will be available automatically when you rerun a notebook (i.e. restart - or even recreate - the runtime).

-Availability of software within the same Cloud Project
+Availability of software within the same Terra Billing Project

-All workspaces within the same Cloud Project share the same notebook VM and its available software.
-No matter whether you install software from a notebook or from a Jupyter terminal, the software is available to all notebooks on the notebook VM across all workspaces in the same Cloud Project.
+All of your workspaces within the same Terra Billing Project share the same notebook VM and its available software.
+No matter whether you install software from a notebook or from a Jupyter terminal, the software is available to all notebooks on the notebook VM across all workspaces in the same Terra Billing Project.

-After a period of inactivity, Terra will automatically pause (stop) your notebook runtime, to save you from incurring additional costs.
+After a period of inactivity, Terra will automatically save the notebook and pause (stop) your notebook runtime, to save you from incurring additional costs.
 Inactivity includes when your computer goes to sleep.

 You can explicitly pause (stop) your notebook by selecting the "Stop Cluster" button in Terra:

-What is kept when you pause (stop) a cluster (boot disk, software):
+What is kept when you pause (stop) a notebook runtime (boot disk, software)

-Any running Jupyter kernel processes are gone so notebook state is lost.
+Any running Jupyter kernel processes are gone, so the notebook state is lost.
 This includes calculated and other variables, including environment variables.
 To restore notebook state you will need to open the notebook and re-run the relevant cells of the notebook.

-If you do not need your cluster (your notebook VM) and want to save on the cost of the boot disk, or if you want to pick up a new feature that requires you to rebuild your notebook VM, you can delete the cluster by clicking on the trash icon at the top right of the screen:
+If you do not need your notebook VM or cluster and want to save on the cost of the boot disk, or if you want to pick up a new feature that requires you to rebuild your notebook VM, you can delete the cluster by clicking on the trash icon at the top right of the screen:

-What is deleted along with the cluster (boot disk, installed software, any output not explicitly saved)
+What is deleted along with the runtime (boot disk, installed software, any output not explicitly saved)